HL7NZ/hpi/input/pagecontent/faq.md

 ### Why are the date of birth, gender and ethnicity missing from all practitioners?

 These details are supplied when a practitioner is added and maintained by their Responsible Authority and are used in non-identifiable analysis eg workforce planning.
 They are withheld on a Get Practitioner response and only available to users with admin permissions and only if they have a specific need for these details.

+### Which period  should be used for an APC expiration check?

+When checking that a practitioner is currently licenced, systems should check that the Registration Status Code is current and that todays date falls within the qualification period.

+The Practitioner.qualification.period is the start and end dates of the most recently issued Annual Practicing Certificate (APC).

+There is also a RegistrationStatusCode period that is part of the registration details for a practitioner.
+This is the start date that this status was applied.
+If the status is ‘'removed’ then this is the date the practitioner was removed from the register.